uva-spin/DNN-CFFs/LocalFit_Package/README.md

 ## Method_Testing_with_Pseudo-data

 This folder contains the scripts to perform "method testing" with pseudo-data.
 Please ensure to copy the relevant pseudo-data file from the "Pseudo-data-generator" folder.
-There are three sub-folders, each one is different in terms of handling job submission on Rivanna.
+There are two sub-folders, each one is different in terms of handling job submission on Rivanna.

 ## Fits_with_Experimental_Data